hurabbas05/Clouddata_LLC_Data_Analyst/README.md

 ---

-# Loan Recovery Performance Dashboard
+# Loan Recovery Reporting Dashboard

 This project focuses on **automating loan recovery performance reporting** for 40+ Relationship Managers (RMs) across local and international departments.
 Data is collected from **CRM and Yeaster systems**, cleaned and processed using **Python**, and visualized through **Excel and Power BI dashboards**.